nikolockenvitz/sap-addon/README.md

 * `github.wdf.sap.corp`
   * sign in automatically
   * hide yellow notice box
-  * show name instead of user id
+  * show name instead of user id (getting names from people.wdf.sap.corp was planned but this is not possible due to CORS, so currently the name is fetched from the GitHub profile page)

 ## install
 Find the xpi of this addon in the release section of this repository to install in Firefox (just drag into browser or use tools in `about:addons` to install from file).